-8. Other Matters
+7. Other Matters

-The Statement includes financial result of a joint venture and an associate company which reflects group's share of net profit / (loss) after tax of Rs.
-(3.85) lakhs and total comprehensive income of Rs.
-(3.85) lakhs for the year ended 31 March 2022, as considered in the consolidated audited financial results, in respect of one associate and one joint ventures, which have been audited by independent auditors.
-Our opinion on the statement, in so far it relates to the amount and disclosures in respect of joint venture and associate, is based on solely based on report of such independent auditors and procedure performed by us as stated in the paragraph above.
+a.
+The Statement includes financial result of an associate company which reflects group's share of net profit / (loss) after tax of ₹ (4.61) lakhs and total comprehensive income of ₹ (4.61) lakhs for the year ended 31st March, 2023, as considered in the consolidated audited financial results, in respect of one associate, based on their audited financial results, which are audited by other auditors.
+These financial statements have been audited by other auditor whose reports have been furnished to us by the management and our opinion on the statement, in so far it relates to the amount and disclosure in respect of associate is solely based on report of the said auditors and the procedure performed by us as stated in the paragraph above.

-Our opinion on the consolidated financial results is not modified in respect to our reliance on the work done and report of the other auditors as referred in para above.
+Our opinion on the consolidated financial statement is not modified in respect to our reliance on the work done and report of the other auditors as referred in para above.